-$$r_e = 6N\mu_n \sqrt{2\mu_n \sqrt{2\mu_b s_b (N_e/N)}}$$ (5.7a)
+$$r{e,3} = 3N \left(2\mu_n \sqrt{r{e2}/(2N)} \right) = 6N\mu_n \sqrt{2\mu_n \sqrt{2\mu_b s_b (N_e/N)}}$$ (5.6b)

 Note that the first term is now $6N\mu_n$ because first-step mutations can arise at three diploid sites.
-The next step then initiates at either of the two remaining sites, and so on.
+The next step then initiates at either of the two remaining sites, bringing in the additional $2\mu_n$ term, with the final stage being initiated at the one remaining site and fixing at the usual rate for a single beneficial mutation.
+With d = 4, this expression expands one step further to and so on.

-$$r_e = 8N\mu_n \sqrt{3\mu_n \sqrt{2\mu_n \sqrt{2\mu_b s_b (N_e/N)}}},$$ (5.7b)
+$$r{e,4} = 4N \left(2\mu_n \sqrt{r{e3}/(2N)} \right) = 8N\mu_n \sqrt{3\mu_n \sqrt{2\mu_n \sqrt{2\mu_b s_b(N_e/N)}}},$$ (5.6c)

 These results show that with neutral intermediates, the rate of establishment of complex adaptations can be much more rapid than expected under the naive assumption that independently arising mutations would lead to a scaling with the dth power of the mutation rate.
-Regardless of the number of sites involved in this case, the rate of establishment by tunneling scales with no more than the square of the mutation rate.
-Adhering to the empirical observation of an approximately inverse relationship between mutation rates and population size, and it it is assumed that $N \simeq N_e^2$ (which is very roughly in accord with the data in Chapter 4), the rate of establishment is entirely independent of N_e regardless of the number of required neutral intermediates.
-If it can be assumed that (d-1)-stage mutants are present at some low frequency p_0 in the base population, Equation 5.5 applies, which again implies N-independent scaling.
+Regardless of the number of sites involved with neutral intermediates, the rate of establishment by tunneling scales with no more than the square of the mutation rate.
+Again, adhering to the empirical observation of an approximately inverse relationship between mutation rates and population size, this implies that the expected rate of establishment of beneficial features dependent on a constellation of new enabling mutations is nearly inversely proportional to N_e on a per-generation time scale; and if the generation length also scales inversely with N_e , the rate of establishment is N_e -independent.
+If it is further assumed that (d-1)-stage mutants are present at some low frequency p_0 in the base population, Equation 5.4 applies, again implying N_e -independent scaling.

 Finally, it should be noted that the above examples are just a small sample of the kinds of evolutionary pathways that can exist between two complex genotypes.
-In principle, multiple pathway types may connect two presumed endpoints, including those with mixtures of neutral and deleterious intermediates, different numbers of links, and so on.
-The kind of theory just outlined can be used to evaluate the relative probabilities of alternative routes, as well as the possibility of becoming transiently trapped at points with suboptimal fitness, and of back-tracking and exploring alternative paths (McCandlish 2018).
-Experimental evolution studies with microbes are being increasingly exploited to evaluate these issues (e.g., Lind et al. 2019; Rodrigues and Shakhnovich 2019; Zheng et al. 2019).
+In principle, multiple pathway types may connect two presumed endpoints, including those with mixtures of neutral and deleterious intermediates, different numbers of links (Figure 5.3, lower right), and so on.
+The kind of theory just outlined can be used to evaluate the relative probabilities of such alternative routes, as well as the possibility of becoming transiently trapped at points with suboptimal fitness, and subsequently back-tracking and exploring alternative paths (McCandlish 2018).
+Experimental-evolution studies with microbes are being increasingly exploited to evaluate these issues (e.g., Lind et al. 2019; Rodrigues and Shakhnovich 2019; Zheng et al. 2019).
+Although much work remains to be done, the key point here is that complex adaptations can arise in large asexual populations (e.g., unicellular organisms) much more rapidly than one might imagine under the assumption of sequential fixation of interactive mutations.

 Effects of recombination.
-Finally, we note that all of the above analyses assume an absence of recombination.
+All of the above analyses assume an absence of recombination.
 In the sequential-fixation regime, recombination can be ignored simply because multiple polymorphic sites are never present simultaneously.
-However, in the stochastic-tunneling domain, opportunities will exist for both the creation and breakdown of optimal haplotypes.
-Higgs (1998), Lynch (2010), and Weissman et al. (2010) have examined this problem with a broad class of models, reaching the conclusion that recombination is most likely to have either a minor or an inhibitory effect on the de novo establishment of a complex adaptation.
+However, in the stochastic-tunneling domain, opportunities may exist for both the recombinational creation and breakdown of optimal haplotypes.
+Examination of this problem with a broad class of models leads to the conclusion that recombination is likely to have either a minor advantageous or a strong inhibitory effect on the de novo establishment of a complex adaptation (Higgs 1998; Lynch 2010; Weissman et al. 2010; Santiago 2015).